XuandongZhao/Awesome-Watermark-Papers/README.md

 First, think about which category the work should belong to.

 Second, use the same format as the others to describe the work.

+# Acknowledgements

+Thanks to the foundational work provided by the initial version of [Awesome-LLM-Watermark](https://github.com/hzy312/Awesome-LLM-Watermark).
+This repository served as a launching point for the expanded collection.